vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Geertz, Clifford

 1980 Negara.
 The Theatre State in Nineteenth-Century Bali.
-Princeton.
-Gambier-Parry, T. R.
+PrincetoṇGambier-Parry, T. R.

 1930 A Catalogue of Photographs of Sanskrit mss purchased for the administrators of the Max M¨uller Memorial FunḍOxford/London.

 Geer, Alexandra Anna Enrica van der

 1998 The Bhāsa Problem.
-A statistical research into its solution.
-Thesis, Leiden.
+A statistical research into its solutioṇThesis, Leiden.